What are you looking for?

 • Clear up all your past-due bills as soon as possible.

-• Request your creditor for an alternative plan with low monthly payments.
+• Request an alternative plan with lower monthly payments from your creditor.

-• Negotiate with your creditors to remove charge-offs from your report and re-open those accounts.
+• Negotiate with your creditors to remove charge-offs from your credit report and re-open those accounts.

-• Request your creditors to erase late payment entries after you re-start paying in time.
+• Ask your creditors to erase late payment entries after you start paying on time.

 Reduce your outstanding debts: